Bloomingdale, Ohio

-Bloomingdale is a village in central Jefferson County, Ohio, United States.
+Bloomingdale is a village in Jefferson County, Ohio, United States.
 The population was 145 at the 2020 census.
 It is part of the Weirton–Steubenville metropolitan area.
 Bloomingdale is the site of a Camaldolese monastic community at Holy Family Hermitage, part of the Congregation of Monte Corona.

 History

 Bloomingdale was originally called Bloomfield, and under the latter name was laid out in 1816.
 A post office called Bloomingdale has been in operation since 1822.